dakom/fluture-loaders/README.md

 ## Video

-`VideoPlayer :: {url:string, crossOrigin:Maybe string} -> Future ErrorEvent HTMLVideoElement`
+`VideoPlayer :: {url:string, crossOrigin?: string} -> Future ErrorEvent HTMLVideoElement`

 Initializes a video and resolves when playback has started